suryajoshi007/suryajoshi007.github.io/_posts/2017-03-24-A-SIMPLE-CNN-EXPERIMENT.md

-Its the most important part of the CNN.So in this step we have a filter that strides along the image and produces an activation map.So the function to do this will take two inputs that is a 3d array say image and a 4d array say filter which contains many filter(3d array) and performs convolution with each filter and produces a activation map which is again a 3d array having depth as the number of filters.The code looks like this.
+Its the most important part of the CNN.
+So in this step we have a filter that strides along the image and produces an activation map.
+The function to do this will take two inputs that is a 3d array image and a 4d array say filter which contains many filter(3d array) and performs convolution with each filter and produces a activation map which is again a 3d array having depth as the number of filters.The code looks like this.

 ```python